victoriamanicom/FP-Group1/README.md

 •	Jenkins: By using Jenkins pipeline we have access to plugins which facilitate continuous delivery (via webhooks), allowing our application to run automatically when commits are made, accompanied by autonomous testing.

 •	AWS: The technologies we use from AWS are examples of Infrastructure as a Service (IaaS), where we have the most control and responsibility over the cloud services available to us.
+We are deploying 3 EC2 instances for Jenkins, our Docker Swarm Manager and Docker Swarm Worker nodes.

-•	Docker: Through docker, our autonomous process builds images of our flask app and then proceeds to run them on containers.
-These containers are orchestrated by Docker Swarm, which controls x Manager and x Worker nodes.
+•	Docker: Through docker, our autonomous process builds images of our application and then proceeds to run them on containers.
+These containers are orchestrated by Docker Swarm, which is controlling 1 manager and 1 worker node.

 Backend
 ---------------